argilo/irrational-net/_posts/2019-11-30-trolling-ctf-players-with-gr-paint.md

 ![aoeu](/images/paint-baudline.png)

-So how did I build this challeng?
+So how did I build this challenge?
 I needed two things: a way to distort an image so it would become thinner and thinner at one end, and a way to paint that image onto the radio spectrum.

 To produce the distorted image, I used ImageMagick's [FX special effects image operator](https://imagemagick.org/script/fx.php), which allows the user to define an arbitrary mapping between input pixels and output pixels.
 After some experimentation, I found that transforming the *y* axis using an exponential function worked best: